 HEALTH RISKS OF MOLAR HYPOMINERALISATION

 The hallmark of Molar Hypomineralisation is discoloured enamel that's often soft and porous.
 Unsurprisingly then, a most serious aspect is the lifelong risk for tooth decay – which, in the case of hypomineralised enamel, may involve a mix of dental caries, acid erosion and enamel breakdown.
-Consequently, without dental intervention, decay is an almost inevitable consequence in moderate and severe cases of Molar Hypomineralisation.
+Consequently, without dental intervention, decay is an almost inevitable consequence in moderate and severe cases of Molar Hypomineralisation (see Grading).
 Decay may in turn lead to major disruption or even loss of affected molars, often necessitating input from dental specialists where available and affordable (e.g. paediatric dentist, orthodontist, prosthodontist, endodontist, oral surgeon, anaesthetist).
-On its own, Molar Hypomineralisation often causes sufficient dental pain (toothache) to interfere with eating, drinking and oral hygiene.
+On its own, Molar Hypomineralisation often causes sufficient dental pain (toothache) to interfere with eating, drinking and oral hygiene – the latter aggravating risk of decay.
 Cosmetic issues can also arise, particularly when the front teeth are affected too (Molar Hypomin).
-As with decay, these lifelong issues
+As with dental caries, these lifelong issues

 can lead to quality-of-life problems including dental anxiety, behavioural